-Interest expense increased approximately \$946 thousand for the first quarter of March 31, 2015, as compared to the same period of 2014 due to an increase in our level of bank borrowing resulting from our Aviation Acquisition in 2015.
+Interest expense increased approximately \$1.3 million for the second quarter of 2015, and approximately \$2.3 million for the first six months of 2015, as compared to the same periods of 2014 due to an increase in our level of bank borrowing resulting from our Aviation Acquisition in 2015.
 Interest expense also includes interest associated with capitalized construction costs related to our executive and administrative headquarters facility lease.
-The amount of interest expense associated with this capital lease in the first quarter of 2015 was approximately \$406 thousand, as compared to \$420 thousand for the same period of 2014.
+The amount of interest expense associated with this lease for the first six months of 2015 was approximately \$813 thousand, as compared to \$841 thousand for the same period of 2014.

-Our effective income tax rate was 38.9% for the first quarter of March 31, 2015 as compared to 38.3% for the same period of 2014.
+Our effective income tax rate was 39.3% for the first six months of 2015 as compared to 38.2% for the same period of 2014.
 Our tax rate is affected by discrete items that may occur in any given year, but may not be consistent from year to year.
 In addition to state income taxes, certain tax credits and other items can impact the difference between our statutory U.S. Federal income tax rate of 35% and our effective tax rate.
-The structure of our acquisition of our aviation businesses resulted in approximately \$900 thousand of transaction costs that will not be deducted for tax purposes, which has increased our effective tax rate in 2015 by 0.7%.
+The structure of the Aviation Acquisition resulted in approximately \$900 thousand of transaction costs that will not be deducted for tax purposes and as a result our effective tax rate in 2015 has increased by 0.8%.